The University Center for Advancement

 - Consideration of the donor intent will determine the appropriate UI account.

 - Unique accounts should be established to track specific donor intent.

 - Discretionary gift accounts can be used when donor intent does not include a specific purpose.

 - Non-Monetary gifts need to be reviewed and processed accordingly.
-Work with GAO to process these types of gifts.
+Work with the Grant Accounting Office (GAO) to process these types of gifts.

 - Departments are responsible for retaining documentation to support donor and donor intent information.

 - All gifts deposited by the University, GAO will send donor contact information and gift amount to UICA, to generate acknowledgement letter.